by Genius Sky May 14, 2021 14 min read

 It will disconnect the device at a certain voltage.

 A 18650 battery is not supposed to run dry, or it will become permanently damaged (dead).

 As the amount of water remains the same, if you want to increase the height, you can simply move water from one bucket to another.

 When it comes to batteries, you cannot literally change the "container".
 This is not how a battery works.

-In reality, using a 3.7V battery to power a 5V small device, there is a 3.7V to 5V boost converter required for the circuit.
+In reality, using a 3.7V battery to power a 5V device, a 3.7V to 5V boost converter required.

 You can think of it as a pump.

-As a working water pump requires energy, the 3.7V to 5V boost converter will run on battery power as well.
+As a working water pump requires energy, the 3.7V to 5V boost converter will consume battery power as well.